Billplz/api_slate/source/index.html.md

 ### Delete a Bill

 Only due bill can be deleted.
-Paid bill can’t be deleted.
-Deleting a bill is useful in a scenario where there’s a time limitation to payment.
+Paid bill can't be deleted.
+Deleting a bill is useful in a scenario where there's a time limitation to payment.

 Example usage would be to show a timer for customer to complete payment within 10 minutes with a grace period of 5 minutes.
 After 15 minutes of bill creation, get bill status and delete if bill is still due.